-- Purpose: To configure SX serial ports to set up correct serial communications parameters (for example, baud rate, data bits, stop bit, flow control) and terminal emulation mode to match the serial targets connected to the ports, and name the ports to more easily identify the targets. - 2.
-Log in to SX via a web browser with your login username and password, such as (admin/raritan). - 3.
+These steps allow you to configure SX serial ports to set up correct serial communications parameters (for example, baud rate, data bits, stop bit, flow control) and terminal emulation mode to match the serial targets connected to the ports, and name the ports to more easily identify the targets.

+- To configure SX serial ports to set up correct serial communications parameters: - 1.
+Log in to SX via a web browser with your login username and password, such as (admin/raritan). - 2.
 Choose Setup > Port Configuration, check the box associated with the port number you wish to configure, and click Edit.

-See Port Configuration (on page 44) for details.
+See Port Configuration (on page 48) for details.